RickStanley/sentimentos/README.md

 ## About (by Rick Stanley)

 The goal is to have an Sentiment Analysis compiled to wasm, experiment purpose 🧪.
-I love Rust, but I haven't the pleasure of using it in production yeat.
+I love Rust, but I haven't the pleasure of using it in production yet.
 I adore WebAssembly, ditto.

 ### Thoughts